rocketinsights/terraform-blog-default-tags/README.md

   Tagging all AWS resources with the Terraform base and module path results in easier infrastructure maintenance.

-Starting with [Terraform](https://www.terraform.io/) 0.12.31 and AWS provider v3.38.0, Hashicorp added the default tags feature.
+Starting with [Terraform](https://www.terraform.io/) 0.12.31 and [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) v3.38.0,
+HashiCorp added the default tags feature.
 You can now **configure AWS tags in one place** and **automatically apply them to all AWS resources**.
 You no longer have to manually add `tags` blocks to each individual Terraform AWS resource.

-This Terraform AWS default tags tutorial will show ...
+This Terraform AWS default tags tutorial demonstrates for both Terraform resources and modules:
 * Basic usage
+* Providing alternate default tags
 * Adding and overriding tags to the default
-* Providing alternate default tags

 For the full Terraform code, please visit the Rocket Insights [Github repo](https://github.com/rocketinsights/terraform-blog-default-tags/tree/main).